seanbutler/vo/README.md

 # VO

-A minimal, expression-oriented programming language.
+Vo is a small, expression-oriented programming language.
 The name comes from *lingvo* — Esperanto for *language*.

-## Philosophy

-VO has one universal data structure: the **hash**.
+At its core, Vo provides a  one universal data structure: the **hash**.
 Objects, modules, namespaces, prototypes, and constructors are all hashes.
 There are no classes, no arrays — only hashes, callables, loops, and recursion.

 Everything is an expression.
 Blocks return their last value.
 There is no `return` keyword.